Calculus: Differential calculus

 This expression is called a difference quotient.
 A line through two points on a curve is called a secant line, so m is the slope of the secant line between (a, f(a)) and (a + h, f(a + h)).
-The second line is only an approximation to the behavior of the function at the point a because it does not account for what happens between a and a + h.
+The secant line is only an approximation to the behavior of the function at the point a because it does not account for what happens between a and a + h.
 It is not possible to discover the behavior at a by setting h to zero because this would require dividing by zero, which is undefined.
 The derivative is defined by taking the limit as h tends to zero, meaning that it considers the behavior of f for all small values of h and extracts a consistent value for the case when h equals zero: